-- The bus driver is required to submit information reports regarding student numbers and route mileage at the start of the school year.
+- 7. The bus driver is required to submit information reports regarding student numbers and route mileage at the start of the school year.
 This information will be submitted to the Manager of Transportation no later than the 15th of September of each year. - 8.
-The Division will compensate the bus drivers for plugging in their bus at home. - 8.1 Buses must be plugged in for sufficient time to promote easy starting and longer engine life. - 8.2 The use of automatic timers on school bus plug-ins is prohibited. - The bus driver is required to submit a written report to the Manager of Transportation on details of all bus accidents and of any incident by a student causing damage to a bus.
+The Division will compensate the bus drivers for plugging in their bus at home. - 8.1 Buses must be plugged in for sufficient time to promote easy starting and longer engine life. - 8.2 The use of automatic timers on school bus plug-ins is prohibited. - 9.
+The bus driver is required to submit a written report to the Manager of Transportation on details of all bus accidents and of any incident by a student causing damage to a bus.
 The bus driver is required to report accidents to Saskatchewan Government Insurance (SGI) and local authorities if necessary. - 10.
 Bus drivers shall be required to attend all Board sponsored in-services, workshops and annual route meetings. - 11.
-The bus driver is the first contact in dealing with student discipline on the bus and at student transfer points. - 11.1 The bus driver shall work closely with parents, the school principal and the Manager of Transportation regarding student discipline on the bus. - 11.2 The bus driver shall warn the students, document incidents and contact parents before enlisting the assistance of the school principal or Manager of Transportation with discipline on the bus. - 11.3 The bus driver has the authority to suspend a student transportation privileges for a maximum of three days.
-The bus driver shall advise the parents and school principal of any suspension of bus privileges. - 12.
+The bus driver is the first contact in dealing with student discipline on the bus and at student transfer points. - 11.1 The bus driver shall work closely with parents, the principal and the Manager of Transportation regarding student discipline on the bus. - 11.2 The bus driver shall warn the students, document incidents and contact parents before enlisting the assistance of the principal or Manager of Transportation with discipline on the bus. - 11.3 The bus driver has the responsibility to report serious incidents and recommend in writing that the principal suspend the student from transportation privileges. - 11.4 Suspensions for up to 10 days shall be at the discretion of the principal in consultation with the Manager of Transportation. - 11.5 Suspensions of more than 10 days shall be at the discretion of the principal in consultation with the Manager of Transportation and the Superintendent of Schools. - 11.6 Suspensions shall be communicated to the student and his/her parents or guardians by the principal. - 12.
 Bus drivers who wish to drive beyond the age of 65 must make a written request to the Manager of Transportation annually by May 1st for the following school year. - 13.
 The bus driver is authorized to cancel all or part of the bus route during times of inclement weather if the Director or the Manager of Transportation has not cancelled all areas of bus routes for the day. - 13.1 The bus driver will notify the Manager of Transportation, C.K.B.I. or C.J.V.R. radio stations and/or any parents affected when canceling any portion of a bus route. - 13.2 The Manager of Transportation or principal may designate local notification procedures during times of inclement weather. - Reference: Section 85, 87, 109, 110, 121, 194-197 The Education Act, 1995 The Provincial Vehicles Act The School Bus Operating Regulations of the Highway Traffic Act Municipal by-laws (where applicable)